cscart/docs/en/user_guide/manage_products/import_export/advanced_product_import.rst

    * Check the example of imported data to see if the matching is correct.
 Make sure that the imported data follows the :doc:`field format </user_guide/manage_products/import_export/fields_format>` of the corresponding product property.

-   * If necessary, add a modifier. *Modifiers* are functions that help you change the imported data.
-You'll find the full list of modifiers by clicking the **Modifiers list** button.
+   * If necessary, add a few modifiers. *Modifiers* are functions that help you change the imported data.
+Use the **Modifiers list** button to find out what modifiers exist and how to use them.

      .. image:: img/advanced_import_field_mapping.png
          :align: center